 - 3 x 8 mins with 2 min recovery

 Try to build up to doing 3 x 10 mins in the final weeks of half marathon prep.
 Everyone can progress to this level if you build the threshold a little each week and are consistent in training.

 Top tip: Include a weekly session running longer ‘reps’ at a ‘threshold’ effort of about 8 out of 10.

 Time to Grow

-Remember to drink HIGH5 Recovery Drink after your hard runs and longer runs.
-If busy, carry a HIGH5 Recovery Bar and try to eat this as soon as possible after your run, followed by a healthy main meal later on.
+To help you kick start the recovery process, drink a Recovery Drink that contains both carbohydrate and protein after any harder and longer runs.
+If you are out and about, you could also have a Recovery Bar as soon as possible after your run, followed by a healthy main meal later on.